-billinois counts are for identification cards, New Jersey counts are for identification cards and handgun permits; other counts are for carry permits that can be used to waive a purchase check.
-Source: Background Checks for Firearm Transfers, 1999, June 2000, NCJ 180882.
+^bIllinois counts are for identification cards; New Jersey counts are for identification cards and handgun permits; Connecticut counts are for handgun permits; other counts are for carry permits that can waive a purchase check.

+Source: Background Checks for Firearm Transfers, 1999, NCJ 180882, June 2000.